joemoose/dungeoneers.d20/docs/combat.md

 A **slow** round consists of taking **two actions**, such as:

+- Called shot
 - Moving twice
-- Attacking twice
-- Aiming a ranged weapon
+- Making a precise attack
 - Forming up a shield wall
 - Attacking then disengaging
 - Reviving an incapacitated ally